bekk/bekk-christmas/post/thecloud/automatic-kubernetes-deployments-using-argocd-and-jsonnet.md

 ![The echoserver Application](/assets/screenshot-2020-12-14-at-21.31.29.png)

-The central component is the custom resource `Application` which basically is a pointer to a git-repo containing code that can be rendered into Kubernetes manifests.
+The central component is the custom resource `Application` which basically is a pointer to a Git repo containing code that can be rendered into Kubernetes manifests.
 You may specify branch/tag, path, whether it should be automatically synced, inject parameters etc. See the doc (which is excellent btw) for [an example](https://argoproj.github.io/argo-cd/operator-manual/application.yaml) showing all the knobs).

 ## Deployment orchestration